Temii-mp3/CS-4348-Project-3/devlog.md

 I am starting a new session. in this session i plan to get all the commands working partially (the computer an recognize the commands) and i also plan to fix the bug that is not letting me read variable data into the file.
 I will start by editing my bash script to commit because the commit message doesnt seem to be changing

-ok that seems to fix it, it actually did not, i just needed to pass in the msg variable in quotes with a dollar sign in front, silly me. it should be fixed now
+ok that seems to fix it, it actually did not, i just needed to pass in the msg variable in quotes with a dollar sign in front, silly me. it should be fixed now okay its fixed, time to work on the project i will start where i left off by trying to partially implement the create command i figured out the bug, it was kinda obvious but regardless, its done. now the create is partially implemented so i will move on to the other commands